mrslnv/job-dsl-simple/README.md

 # Script Examples

-* [Example 1](jobs/example1Jobs.groovy) - shows basic folder/job creation
+* [Example 1](jobs/DslHelloWorldJobs.groovy) - the simplest example: 1 job saying hello
-* [Example 2](jobs/example2Jobs.groovy) - shows how to create a set of jobs for each github branch, each in its own folder
-* [Example 3](jobs/example3Jobs.groovy) - shows how to use the configure block
+* [Example 2](jobs/DslSimpleMavenJobs.groovy) - very simple Maven job
-* [Example 4](jobs/example4Jobs.groovy) - shows a way to reuse job definitions for jobs that differ only with a few properties
+* [Example 3](jobs/DslSimpleMavenForBranchJobs.groovy) - the simple Maven job but for each branch
-* [Example 5](jobs/example5Jobs.groovy) - shows how to pull out common components into static methods
-* [Example 6](jobs/example6Jobs.groovy) - shows how to include script resources from the workspace
-* [Example 7](jobs/example7Jobs.groovy) - shows how to create jobs using builders
-* [Example 8](jobs/example8Jobs.groovy) - shows how to use DSL extensions provided by other plugins
+* [Example 4](jobs/DslSimpleMavenByBuilderJobs.groovy) - the simple Maven job for each branch but by created by builder class

 ## Testing